How to Compare Refinance Proposals and Select the Right One for You

 - One of the first items on the LE and easy to compare across lenders because it is a single figure

-- Total of all closing costs included lender, appraisal and title fees as well as any taxes, prepaids and escrow payments
+- Total of all closing costs including lender, appraisal and title fees as well as any taxes, prepaids and escrow payments

 - Found at the bottom of page one of the LE